 - Small group teaching in a friendly studio environment.

-- Individual workspaces that you can make your own.
+- A home: individual workspaces that you can make your own.

-- Exceptional access to tutorial support and technical advice.
+- Exceptional access to tutorial support and expert technical advice.

 - Develop your own visual language and evolve a unique style.